February 16, 2019

 Important: Before registering check your Scout's school and troop calendar for conflicts.
 Check which merit badges the Scout has already completed.
 The Scout should discuss which merit badges they should sign up for with his Scoutmaster or troop advancement chair.
 Also, before registering, make sure you have the name and email of both your Scoutmaster and troop advancement chair.

-Registration is closed Volunteer Sign-up Merit Badges and Prerequisites
+Registration opens in December Volunteer Sign-up 2018 Merit Badges and Prerequisites

 How to Register - Click on the Register button